 She does this by bringing a near cultish zest to cement the voice of the customer into every aspect of the organization, and that voice ranges from the Chief Data Officer to the constituents of a city like Seattle.
 Prior to Socrata, Clare was with the digital team at T-Mobile developing an initiative to promote IoT focused hack-a-thons, she launched Plesk 12 at Odin (formerly Parallels), and was on the product marketing team at Oracle (via RightNow Technologies).

 In her spare time you can find Clare traveling, biking, being a home-cook, partaking in Pacific Northwest fancy offerings, or listening to music spanning from old school country western to hip hop.

-Greta Knappenberger is Smart Cities Leader for Verizon.
+Greta Knappenberger is a Smart Cities Leader for Verizon.

 Greta drives the strategy, alliances, solution and technology advocacy, as well as go-to market efforts for Verizon's smart city offerings.
-Greta has worked in Smart Cities for nearly a decade, joining iSoftStone as North American Smart Cities Director, and has managed large smart city initiatives, bridging both the public and private sectors.
+Greta has worked in Smart Cities for nearly a decade, joining Verizon as Smart Cities Director, and has managed large smart city initiatives, bridging both the public and private sectors.

 Greta brings with her over sixteen years of experience in the IT industry, having consulted for several Fortune 500 organizations, including Microsoft, AT&T, and T-Mobile.

 Details for the next event are still being worked out!
 Check back soon.